tinode/chat/docs/API.md

   topic: "me", // string, topic which receives the notification, always present
   src: "grp1XUtEhjv6HND", // string, topic or user affected by the change, always present
   what: "on", // string, what's changed, always present
-  seq: 123, // integer, "what" is "msg", a server-issued ID of the message,
+  seq_id: 123, // integer, "what" is "msg", a server-issued ID of the message,
             // optional
   clear: 15, // integer, "what" is "del", an update to the delete transaction ID.
   delseq: [{low: 123}, {low: 126, hi: 136}], // array of ranges, "what" is "del",